csound/plugins/README.md

  **Many opcodes to call Python code**

 - widgets (requires the FLTK LIB)
-**FLTK-based widgets.*
+**FLTK-based widgets.**
-These opcodes do not work correctly on MacOS due to incompatibilities with the operating system.
+NB: These opcodes do not work correctly on MacOS due to incompatibilities with the operating system.

 Build Instructions for Linux